+Never eat processed food.
 Processed food, oozing with salt and transfats and fructose and unpronounceable chemicals, is diabolically engineered to stimulate your appetite while never satiating it.
 Processed food, brought to you by faceless, heartless corporations who care only about … Continue reading →

 Don’t eat in front of the television.
 Or the computer.
 Or while reading.
 Or under any circumstances that encourage the mindless consumption of food.

 Not eating calories in the first place is better than eating calories and then trying to burn them off.